revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

 The term Proxy stands for an object representing another object.
-The proxy pattern provides a substitute or placeholder for another purpose to control access to it.According to Gangs of four, a Proxy Pattern "provides control for accessing the original object."We can perform many security operations like hiding the information of the original object, on-demand loading, etc.It is also called as placeholder or surrogates.
+The proxy pattern provides a substitute or placeholder for another purpose to control access to it.
+Proxy Pattern provides control for accessing the original object.We can perform many security operations like hiding the information of the original object, on-demand loading, etc.It is also called as placeholder or surrogates.

 </blockquote>